adamnew123456/adonotebook/README.md

   within the database.
 - `List<TableMetadata> views()` This returns all the views currently visible within the database.
+- `List<ColumnMetadata> columns(String catalog, String schema, String table)`
-- `List<ColumnMetadata> columns()` This returns all the columns on all tables/views that are currently visible in the database.
+  This returns all the columns on the given table or view.
 - `@NoActive boolean execute(String sql)` This executes the given query, and stores the result set for future use, returning `true` (in case of any failures, the result should be a normal JSON-RPC error).
 This also puts the